ArkarZinnaing/arkarzinnaing_agnos_backend/README.md

 ## Project Structure

-strong_password_api/
+This structure provides an overview of the main components of the project:

-│
+- **main.go**: The main application file containing the entry point of the application.
-├── main.go           # Main application file
+- **main_test.go**: Unit tests for the application.
-├── main_test.go      # Unit tests
+- **Dockerfile**: Configuration file for building the Docker image of the application.
-├── Dockerfile        # Dockerfile for the Go application ├── docker-compose.yml# Docker Compose configuration
+- **docker-compose.yml**: Configuration for Docker Compose to set up and run multi-container Docker applications.
-├── nginx.conf        # Nginx configuration
+- **nginx.conf**: Nginx configuration file.
-└── README.md         # This file
+- **README.md**: The file you are currently reading, which provides an overview and documentation of the project.

 ## Requirements